JiguangLi/Blaze_Function/README.md

 <br>
 <br> Boundary_Correction.py: calculate the weighted average of the blaze-removed spectrum of the two orders to correct the boundary of spectrums and to estimate the blaze function in the overlapping region.
 The method is discussed in section 2.4.1 of the <a href="https://arxiv.org/pdf/1904.10065.pdf"> paper </a>.
 <br>
-<br> LS_Smoothing.py: An exmaple to use AFS to smooth the raw lab source spectrum, as discussed in section 2.2.2 of the <a href="https://arxiv.org/pdf/1904.10065.pdf"> paper </a>.
+<br> LS_Smoothing.py: An example to use AFS to smooth the raw lab source spectrum, as discussed in section 2.2.2 of the <a href="https://arxiv.org/pdf/1904.10065.pdf"> paper </a>.
 <br>
 <br> All files in csv format are used as examples to show how to apply the algorithms above.
 See the Usage section below.
 <br>

 ## Usage:
 ### AFS.py:
-</p>AFS algorithm can be used to remove the blaze function of s spectrum when this
+</p>AFS algorithm can be used to remove the blaze function of a spectrum when there
 is no available corresponding lab source spectrum. </p>

 <p>The AFS algorithm  allows users to specify 3 parameters:
-<p><li>order: order represents the spectrum to remove blaze function.
-It is an n by 2 data frame, in which the first column records wavelength and the second column records intensity.</li>
+<p><li>order: order represents the order of the spectrum of which to remove the blaze function.
+It is an n by 2 data frame, in which the first column records wavelength and the second column records intensity. </li>
   <br>
 <li>q: a number between 0 and 1.
-Under q quantile within each window will be used to fit a local polynomial model.
-The default value is 0.95.</li>
+The q quantile of fluxes within each local window of the spectrum will be used to fit a local polynomial model.
+The default value is 0.95.
+The desire is to select a q so that points in absorption lines are avoided.</li>
   <br>
 <li>d: the smoothing parameter for local polynomial regression, which is the proportion of neighboring points to be used when fitting at one point.
-The default value is 0.25.</li>
+Larger values of d result in a smoother fit.
+The default value is 0.25. </li>
 </p>
 <p>The algorithm will return a one dimensional vector with length n, representing the blaze removed spectrum</p>
-<p>The following code illustrates how we can use AFS algorithm in python<p>
+<p>The following code illustrates how we can use AFS algorithm in Python<p>
 <pre>
   <code>
 # load essential packages, make sure you have downloaded the repository